AC synchronous generator (alternator) - construction and working

 How does an AC synchronous generator or alternator work?

 The above figure illustrates how an alternator or AC synchronous generator works.
 According to Faraday's law of electromagnetic induction, whenever a conductor moves in a magnetic field, an EMF gets induced across the conductor.
-If a closed path is provided to the conductor, induced emf causes current to flow in the circuit.
+If a closed path is provided to that conductor, the induced emf causes current to flow in the circuit.

 Now, in the above figure, see how the conductor coil A-B-C-D is placed in a magnetic field.
 Direction of the magnetic flux will be from N pole to S pole.
 The coil is connected to slip rings, and the load is connected through brushes that are resting on the slip rings.